nparker80/persnickety-pups-frontend/README.md

 [Deployed Application](https://persnickety-pups.onrender.com)
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Project Wins & Challenges
+* Created my first solo full stack application
+* Worked with Redux slices, reducers, constants, and actions
+* Spent additional time in React and strengthened my understanding of concepts

+* Redux concepts were challenging and there is room for improvement in this area
+* Created the actions but understanding how it all needed to connect was grueling at times
+* Watched several tutorials on Stripe checkout to get things up and running

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## License
 This project is licensed under MIT
 <p align="right">(<a href="#top">back to top</a>)</p>